 Cheryl G., Parent

 Denise Briggs Potter, B.A., holds a degree in English from the University of California (Los Angeles) and is a former editor for several large firms.
 Denise loves supporting students through the writing and editing process.
+She is also proficient in teaching math, including algebra and geometry.
 In addition, Denise recently completed her teaching certificate in special education from City University in Seattle; she obtained the certificate to inform her work experience with students that have learning challenges and need customized academic support.

 Best of all, IES tutor Denise Briggs Potter forever changed my son’s life by firing his until-then invisible passion for reading.
 You can’t put price on that gift.
 Thank you, Denise and IES.

 Annie Young, B.A., recently retired from the Bainbridge Island School District, having taught for many years at Blakely Elementary School.
 A University of Washington graduate, Annie loves working with students at the elementary and middle school level in all curriculum areas.

 Annie has the magic touch!
 My six-year-old tends to be on the reserved side, but one can immediately see her comfort with Annie.
 Annie is so kind and patient which makes each one-on-one learning session a success.

 Kathy V., Parent

 Sandra Farley, B.S., M.A. has a Bachelor of Science in Computer Information Systems and a Master’s degree in Education.
 A Washington certificated teacher in math and science, Sandra enjoys teaching math at Olympic College in the Computer Information Systems program and working individually with students in middle and high school.
 Sandra is known as the “Math is Fun” teacher since she loves to work with students who find math a challenge.